-Czechs will join millions of people around the globe in turning off their lights for 60 minutes on Saturday night starting at 8:30 pm local time in a symbolic show of support for the Earth Hour campaign against climate change.
+Czechs will join millions of people around the globe in turning off their lights for 60 minutes on March 25 starting at 8:30 pm local time in a symbolic show of support for the Earth Hour campaign against climate change.

 Earth Hour will dim some of Prague’s best-known landmarks including Prague Castle, Charles Bridge, Old Town Square or the Žižkov TV tower.